-Day 9: Leaving Lapie River, 240 km takes us to either a creek side or lake camp, depending on weather and group preference.
+Day 9: Leaving Lapie River a further 240 km takes us to either a creek-side or lake camp, depending on weather and group preference.
 The Robert Campbell Highway has many interesting locales, including our lunch stop at Drury Creek on Little Salmon Lake.

-Day 10: A longer day, 333 km takes us to a commercial campsite in Dawson City, where we can again recharge and “clean house.”
-The afternoon and evening will be in Dawson City, the heart of the Klondike, with preserved buildings and much to see.
+Day 10: A longer day, 333 km, takes us to a commercial campsite in Dawson City, where we can again recharge and "clean house."
+The afternoon and evening will be enjoyed in Dawson City, the heart of the Klondike, with preserved buildings and much to see.

 Day 11: This day is spent in the Dawson area, visiting Dredge #4 Historic Site, the Discovery Claim, and doing a mining road loop that takes us to King Solomon's Dome, an outlook over the vast wilderness that we will travel to on Day 12.

 Day 12: A longer day of 277 km on the Dempster Highway brings us to a camp beside a river.
 Along the way, we pass from the boreal forest into the tundra and enter mountains from the Beringia epoch.
 There are unique land forms, tundra ponds (moose!), rugged cliffs, falcons, and other subjects.